Jhackmeyer/Pewlett-Hackard-Analysis/README.md

 For further investigation, I would look at the same issue from the perspective of departments.
 It may be that Marketing will be hit much harder by this "silver tsunami" than Sales, for example.

-### Further Questions
+## Further Questions
-To explore this question, we establish tables which tally up the retirement-ready employees grouped by department.
+To explore the question of departmental differences, we establish tables which tally up the retirement-ready employees grouped by department.
 ```
 SELECT COUNT(rt.emp_no),
 	d.dept_no,